CZ-8 (Long March 8)

 China is planning to develop the next-generation CZ-8 (Long March 8) medium-lift carrier rocket and will conduct the first test flight by the end of 2018, Li Tongyu, the head of carrier rocket development at the China Academy of Launch Vehicle Technology said 27 February 2017.
 Li said use of the Long March 8 will extensively reduce the launch costs of low- and middle-orbit satellites, giving it bright prospects in the commercial launch market.

-The core-stage of CZ-8 will be based on CZ-7 and CZ-3A (Long March 3A) carrier rockets, the CZ-8 is expected to have two solid-propelled boosters with a diameter of 6.5 feet, the representative added. "…if everything goes well, its maiden flight will take place by the end of 2018," Li said, as quoted by the China Daily newspaper.
+The core-stage of CZ-8 is based on CZ-7 and CZ-3A (Long March 3A) carrier rockets, the CZ-8 was expected to have two solid-propelled boosters with a diameter of 6.5 feet [this was not to be], the representative added. "…if everything goes well, its maiden flight will take place by the end of 2018," Li said, as quoted by the China Daily newspaper.